garris/BackstopJS/README.md

 **If you don't already have BackstopJS set up...**
 BackstopJS can create a default configuration file and project scaffolding in your current working directory.
 Please note: this will overwrite any existing files!

-`cd` to your projects's directory and run...
+`cd` to your project's directory and run...

 ```sh
 $ backstop init